MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 | x-opt-publisher |string | The publisher name, if the message was sent to a publisher endpoint |
 | x-opt-partition-key |string |The partition key of the corresponding partition that stored the event |

-When working with [IoT Central](https://azure.microsoft.com/en-us/services/iot-central/) Event Hubs, IoT Hub system properties are also available and can be embedded in the payload.
-See [IoT Hub system properties](ingest-data-iot-hub-overview.md#event-system-properties-mapping) for the complete list.
+When you work with [IoT Central](https://azure.microsoft.com/services/iot-central/) event hubs, you can also embed IoT Hub system properties in the payload.
+For the complete list, see [IoT Hub system properties](ingest-data-iot-hub-overview.md#event-system-properties-mapping).

 If you selected **Event system properties** in the **Data Source** section of the table, you must include the properties in the table schema and mapping.